rosenbergerkm/rosenbergerkm.github.io/canvas-template-case-study/index.md

 - **Reformatted content to be more concise**, making it faster and easier for instructors to parse and use
 - **Overhauled the homepage** to be simpler for instructors to edit, while also building in space for instructor presence — a known factor in student engagement and retention in online courses

-{% include figure.html image="images/template-approach.png" caption="Caption describing this screenshot" width="600px" %}
+{% include float.html clear=true %}

 ## The Result

+{% capture content %}
+{% include figure.html image="images/template-result.png" caption="Caption here" width="300px" %}
+{% endcapture %}
+{% include float.html content=content %}

-The revised template is now widely used by instructors across the college, giving every course built from it a consistent, accessible foundation and a documented path to including instructor presence from day one.
+The revised template is now widely used by

-{% include figure.html image="images/template-result.png" caption="Caption describing this screenshot" width="600px" %}